ValentinH/jest-fail-on-console/README.md

 # jest-fail-on-console

-Utility to make jest tests fail when console.error() or console.warn() are used
+Utility to make jest tests fail when `console.error()`, `console.warn()`, etc. are used

 [![version][version-badge]][package] [![Monthly downloads][npmstats-badge]][npmstats] [![MIT License][license-badge]][license] [![PRs Welcome][prs-badge]][prs]

 ## What problem is this solving?

 Jest doesn't fail the tests when there is a `console.error`.
-In large codebase, we can end up with the test output overloaded by a lot of errors and warnings.
+In large codebase, we can end up with the test output overloaded by a lot of errors, warnings, etc..
-To prevent this, we want to fail each test that is logging an error or a warning to the console.
+To prevent this, we want to fail each test that is logging to the console.
 We also want to conserve a clear output of the original error.

 This is what this utility is doing.

 ![image](https://user-images.githubusercontent.com/2678610/104045400-cbe05b80-51de-11eb-820c-b96190bbff7f.png)

 ## Install